hongjinqiu/nanhu-print-java/README.md

 # What is nanhu-print-java

 nanhu-print-java is a xml to pdf generation framework implemented in java language.

 Users can configure a file in xml format and prepare the json data format they want to print.

 Then call the nanhu-print-java framework API to complete the generation of a PDF file.

-The nanhu-print-java framework calls iText to generate PDF.
+The nanhu-print-java framework calls OpenPDF to generate PDF.

 nanhu-print-java can help users complete these functions that are common in enterprise applications and difficult to achieve with direct code programming by configuring xml: